timwassenburg/laravel-improved-resource-controllers/README.md

-# Laravel improved resource controllers
+# Laravel Improved Resource Controllers
 This simple package extends the ```php artisan make:controller``` command and generates resource controllers with working resource functions out of the box to prevent you from writing the same basic controller functions over and over again.